vese/Recaptcha.Verify.Net/README.md

 EmptyResponseException | This exception is thrown when verification request response is empty.
 When thrown, it is wrapped in VerifyRequestException.
 VerifyRequestException | This exception is thrown when verification request failed.
 Stores inner exception.
 UnknownErrorKeyException | This exception is thrown when verification response error key is unknown.
+RecaptchaUnknownException | This exception is thrown when an unexpected exception is catched during  processing captcha.

 All of these exceptions are inherited from RecaptchaServiceException.
 ### Examples